narraraveendrababu82/algorithm/README.md

 * Bubble sort has a time complexity of O(N2) which makes it very slow for large data sets.
 * Bubble sort is a comparison-based sorting algorithm, which means that it requires a comparison operator to determine the relative order of elements in the input data set.
 It can limit the efficiency of the algorithm in certain cases.

-Some FAQs related to Bubble Sort:
+FAQs related to Bubble Sort:

 What is the Boundary Case for Bubble sort?